-Series 2019-A Bonds.
-The Series 2019-A Bonds maturing on and after July 1, 2035, are subject to redemption at the option of Energy Northwest (with the approval of Bonneville) on or after July 1, 2029, in whole or in part (with maturities to be selected by Energy Northwest, with the approval of Bonneville), on any Business Day, at a Redemption Price equal to 100% of the principal amount of the Series 2019-A Bonds to be redeemed, plus interest accrued to the date of redemption.
+The Columbia 2020-A Bonds maturing on and after July 1, 2031, are subject to redemption at the option of Energy Northwest (with the approval of Bonneville) on or after July 1, 2030, in whole or in part (with maturities to be selected by Energy

+Northwest, with the approval of Bonneville), on any Business Day, at a Redemption Price equal to 100% of the principal amount of the Columbia 2020-A Bonds to be redeemed, plus interest accrued to the date of redemption.

-Series 2019-B (Taxable) Bonds.
-The Series 2019-B (Taxable) Bonds are subject to redemption prior to their respective maturities at the option of Energy Northwest (with the approval of Bonneville), in whole or in part (with maturities to be selected by Energy Northwest, with the approval of Bonneville), on any Business Day, at the Make-Whole Redemption Price (as defined herein) determined by the Designated Investment Banker (as defined herein).
+Series 2020-B (Taxable) Bonds.
+The Series 2020-B (Taxable) Bonds are subject to redemption prior to their respective maturities at the option of Energy Northwest (with the approval of Bonneville), in whole or in part (with maturities to be selected by Energy Northwest, with the approval of Bonneville), on any Business Day, at the Make-Whole Redemption Price (as defined herein) determined by the Designated Investment Banker (as defined herein).

-The "Make-Whole Redemption Price" is the greater of (1) the issue price as shown on the inside cover page of this Official Statement (but not less than 100% of the principal amount) of the Series 2019-B (Taxable) Bonds to be redeemed, or (2) the sum of the present values of the remaining scheduled payments of principal and interest on the Series 2019-B (Taxable) Bonds to be redeemed to the maturity date, not including any portion of those payments of interest accrued and unpaid as of the date on which the Series 2019-B (Taxable) Bonds are to be redeemed, discounted to the date on which such Series 2019-B (Taxable) Bonds are to be redeemed on a semi-annual basis, assuming a 360-day year consisting of twelve 30-day months, at the "Treasury Rate" (defined below) plus five basis points for the Series 2019-B (Taxable) Bonds maturing in the years 2020 through 2024, inclusive, and 15 basis points for the Series 2019-B (Taxable) Bonds maturing in the year 2035, plus accrued and unpaid interest on the Series 2019-B (Taxable) Bonds to be redeemed on the redemption date.
+The "Make-Whole Redemption Price" is the greater of (1) the issue price as shown on the inside cover page of this Official Statement (but not less than 100% of the principal amount) of the Series 2020-B (Taxable) Bonds to be redeemed, or (2) the sum of the present values of the remaining scheduled payments of principal and interest on the Series 2020-B (Taxable) Bonds to be redeemed to the maturity date, not including any portion of those payments of interest accrued and unpaid as of the date on which the Series 2020-B (Taxable) Bonds are to be redeemed on a semi-annual basis, assuming a 360-day year consisting of twelve 30-day months, at the "Treasury Rate" (defined below) plus 15 basis points for the Project 1 2020-B (Taxable) Bonds and the Columbia 2020-B (Taxable) Bonds maturing in the year 2022, and 30 basis points for the Columbia 2020-B (Taxable) Bonds maturing in the year 2032, plus accrued and unpaid interest on the Series 2020-B (Taxable) Bonds to be redeemed on the redeemed on the